prazit/DConvers/readme.md

 ### Prerequisites

+DConvers is a command line utility built on JDK 1.8 and you need a command line terminal like Windows CMD.
-To run this program as well, you might need to install JDK 1.8 and need to write some configuration (datasources,sftps,converters,sources,targets).
+To run this program as well, you always need to write some configuration (datasources,sftps,converters,sources,targets).
-List of datasource and list of converter file must be defined in a [conversion file](#ConversionFile).
+Define list of datasource and list of converter file in a [conversion file](#ConversionFile).
-List of source and list of target must be defined in one or more [converter file](#ConverterFile).
+Define list of source and list of target must be defined in one or more [converter file](#ConverterFile).

 > Library of database driver are required for user's datasource.

-DConvers is a command line tool built on JDK 1.8 (java application), you need a command line terminal to run the java application.
 In a terminal, type this command to run sample-conversion.conf

 ```batch